cse110-fa21-group16/cse110-fa21-group16/specs/adrs/110721-SingleOrMultiPage.md

 # Decision on whether to make our app. a single-page web app.
+(Updated)

-* Status: proposed
+* Status: accepted
-* Deciders: TBD <!-- optional -->
+* Deciders: Everyone
-* Date: 2021-11-07
+* Date: 2021-11-16

 ## Context and Problem Statement

-We're still in the process of deciding whether to make our app a single-page or a multi-page web app (or both)
+We're still in the process of deciding whether to make our app a single-page or a multi-page web app (or both).
+UPDATE: we've decided to do SPA

 ## Decision Drivers <!-- optional -->